 What to Compost?

 You can compost practically any material that is organically based.
 Some will decompose better than others.
-Follow this composting 101 tips to learn some dos and don’ts of what to compost.
+Follow these composting 101 tips to learn some do’s and dont’s of what to compost:

 Materials that are harder to decompose such as wood chips, leaves for compost and straw have a wider C:N ratio.
 These are considered the “browns”.
 The composting fungi are responsible for their decomposition, which makes great compost for shrubs and trees.